Nematic ferromagnetism on the Lieb lattice

 The detection of the ferromagnetic orders can be implemented via an {\it in-situ} measurement~\cite{chin-09, greiner-10}, which is able to extract single site density distribution for different spin species, and hence the local magnetization ${B}_i \propto n_{i\uparrow} - n_{i\downarrow}$.
-If the system is prepared with equally populated two-component Fermi gas, we expect to see FM or NFM domains with opposite magnetizations, which are both resolvable within present experimental technology.
-Another possible detection scheme is to measure the single-particle dispersion with Bragg spectroscopy~\cite{ernst-10} or angle-resolved photoemission spectroscopy (ARPES)~\cite{jin-08} to extract the spin gap.
+If the system is prepared with equally populated two-component Fermi gas, we expect to resolve FM or NFM domains with opposite magnetizations.
+Another possible detection scheme is to measure the single-particle dispersion with Bragg spectroscopy~\cite{ernst-10} or angle-resolved photoemission spectroscopy (ARPES)~\cite{jin-08}.

-In conclusion, we discuss the effect of a quadratic-flat band crossing point (QFBCP) on the ferromagnetic (FM) order.
+In summary, we discuss the effect of a quadratic-flat band crossing point (QFBCP) on the ferromagnetic (FM) order.
 Taking the 2D Lieb lattice as an example, we show that the QFBCP is marginally unstable against infinitesimal repulsive interaction, given an infinite density of state of the flat band.
-In the weak interacting limit, the ground state is a nematic ferromagnetic (NFM) order with time-reversal and rotational symmetries broken.
+In the weakly interacting limit, the ground state is a nematic ferromagnetic (NFM) order with time-reversal and rotational symmetries broken.
 Within the NFM regime, the spontaneous generated magnetizations are different on sublattice B, and the QFBCP is broken into two Dirac points along one of the principal axes.
-In the strong coupling limit, the interaction $U$ becomes the only relevant energy scale, and a conventional ferromagnetic (FM) phase with rotational symmetry restored is favored.
+In the strong coupling limit, the interaction $U$ becomes the only relevant energy scale, and a conventional ferromagnetic (FM) phase is favored.
 We then map out the zero-temperature phase diagram within a mean-field analysis, and identify three regions including a semimetal with NFM order, a band insulator with NFM order, and a band insulator with FM order.
-We point out that the spin gap for all three phases is in the same order of interaction strength, which can be tuned via a Feshbach resonance.
+We point out that the spin gap for all three phases is in the same order of interaction, which can be tuned via a Feshbach resonance.
 Thus, we expect these magnetic phases can be realized in two-component Fermi gases loaded in optical lattices at experimentally reachable temperatures, and can be distinguished via a species selective {\it in-situ} measurement.

-We would like to thank NSFC (10904172), the Fundamental Research Funds for the Central Universities, the Research Funds of Renmin University of China (10XNL016), and the NCET program for support.
+This work is supported by NSFC (10904172, 11274009), the Research Funds of Renmin University of China (14XNH061, 10XNL016), and the Program of State Key Laboratory of Quantum Optics and Quantum Optics Devices (KF201404).